George Clooney: Relationships

-In July 2014, Clooney publicly mocked the British tabloid newspaper Daily Mail after it claimed his fiancée's mother opposes their marriage on religious grounds.
+In July 2014, Clooney publicly mocked British tabloid newspaper the Daily Mail after it claimed his fiancée's mother opposes their marriage on religious grounds.
 When the tabloid apologized for its false story, Clooney refused to accept the apology.
 He called the paper "the worst kind of tabloid.
 One that makes up its facts to the detriment of its readers."
 On August 7, 2014, Clooney and Alamuddin obtained marriage licenses at the Royal Borough of Kensington and Chelsea of the United Kingdom.
 Alamuddin and Clooney were officially married on September 27, 2014, at Ca' Farsetti.
 They were married by Clooney's friend Walter Veltroni, the former mayor of Rome.

-In 2015, Clooney and Alamuddin adopted a rescue dog, a Bassett Hound named Millie, from the San Gabriel Valley Humane Society.
+In 2015, Clooney and Alamuddin adopted a rescue dog, a Basset Hound named Millie, from the San Gabriel Valley Humane Society.

 On February 9, 2017, it was reported by the CBS talk show, The Talk, that Amal was pregnant, and that they were expecting twins.
 On June 6, 2017, Amal gave birth to a daughter, Ella, and a son, Alexander.
-In 2020, Clooney revealed to Jimmy Kimmel and Graham Norton in their respective talk shows that the twins can speak Italian fluently, despite both Clooney and Alamuddin not speaking the language.
+In 2020, Clooney revealed to Jimmy Kimmel and Graham Norton on their respective talk shows that the twins can speak Italian fluently, despite neither Clooney nor Alamuddin speaking the language.
+In 2025, Clooney announced that he would be raising his children on a farm in France.

 Real estate

 Clooney has property in Los Angeles.
 He purchased the 7354 ft2 house in 1995 through his George Guilfoyle Trust.
 His home in Italy is in the village of Laglio, on Lake Como, near the former residence of Italian author Ada Negri.
 Clooney also owns a home in Los Cabos, Mexico, that is next door to the home of Cindy Crawford and Rande Gerber.
-In 2014, Clooney and his new British wife Amal Alamuddin bought the Grade II listed Mill House on an island in the River Thames at Sonning Eye in Oxfordshire, England at a cost of around £10 million.
+In 2014, Clooney and his wife Amal Alamuddin bought the Grade II listed Mill House on an island in the River Thames at Sonning Eye in Oxfordshire, England at a cost of around £10 million.
 In May 2021, The Economic Times reported Clooney plans to buy a vineyard near the village of Brignoles, in France, which includes an 18th-century manor with its own swimming pool and a tennis court.